MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannelMessage.md

 ### -Attachments
 References to attached objects like files, tabs, meetings etc.
-To construct, please use Get-Help -Online and see NOTES section for ATTACHMENTS properties and create a hash table.
+To construct, see NOTES section for ATTACHMENTS properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphChatMessageAttachment[]